bgomberg/roboshield/userguide.md

 ### Applying Power

-Main power (7-15V) for the Roboshield is applied through the main power terminals.  **Never** apply power to the Arduino Mega barrel jack when using the Roboshield.
+Main power (7-15V) for the Roboshield is applied through the main power terminals (upper left corner).  **Never** apply power to the Arduino Mega barrel jack when using the Roboshield.
 This will short the power terminals and the barrel jack.

 7-15V may be applied and by default, this voltage is sent directly to the motor drivers and is regulated to 5V (8A maximum current) for the servos.
 NOTE: when applying a voltage above 10V, the Arduino Mega 5V regulator will become hot, but will be functional.